Challenging Masculinity in the Black Community

 “ The black man is lost…..the black man isn’t the gangsta…..the white man is the real gangsta….the black man is weak…you see how they emasculate the black by having him wear dresses and these kids think it’s cool….
-The black woman doesn’t respect the black man(as he was saying this he pointed to two black female passengers who were in front of us)” He spoke on until his stop.
+The black woman doesn’t respect the black man(as he was saying this, he pointed to two black female passengers who were in front of us).
+He spoke on until his stop.

-Chiefly that the black man is emasculated.
-But his emasculation has nothing to do with black men being depicted as being gay or wearing a dress but is because the black man in this country holds no power.
+Chiefly, that the black man is emasculated.
+But his emasculation has nothing to do with black men being depicted as being gay or wearing a dress, but is because the black man in this country holds no power.
 A brief definition of masculinity states “possession of the qualities traditionally associated with men”.
-This is, of course, a very broad definition leaving one to have many interpretations of this.
-But generally, masculinity is associated with power.
-Now let’s define power( in the noun sense).
-In a quick google search, I have came upon two definitions.
+This is, of course, an expansive definition, leaving room for many interpretations.
+However, masculinity is generally associated with power.
+Now, let’s define power (in the noun sense).
+In a quick Google search, I have come upon two definitions.
 First, “the ability to do something or act in a particular way, especially as a faculty or quality”, second, “the capacity or ability to direct or influence the behavior of others or the course of events”.

-In Urban culture masculinity is heavily associated with gangsterism( the exhibition of gangsta behavior, promiscuity with many women, and the ability to murder other men with little remorse), This is something I have encountered many times myself as a black man who grew up in South Jamaica, Queens, NY.
-Your entire identity is based on not being deemed soft and earning the respect of your peers through the acts of violence.
-OF course, this isn’t exclusive among inner city blacks( I can think of Machismoism in Latin America as an outward example), but this is dangerously pervasive in the black community among black males.
+In Urban culture, masculinity is heavily associated with gangsterism( the exhibition of gangsta behavior, promiscuity with many women, and the ability to murder other men with little remorse), This is something I have encountered many times myself as a black man who grew up in South Jamaica, Queens, NY.
+Your entire identity is based on not being deemed soft and earning the respect of your peers through acts of violence.
+OF course, this isn’t exclusive among inner city blacks( I can think of Machismo in Latin America as an outward example), but this is dangerously pervasive in the black community among black males.

 The Answer to the Great American Pandemic

-Let’s examine the media, one needs only to watch the typical hip-hop video and would be hard pressed to find a black woman who possesses dark skin, typical African feature, as well as natural hair.
-The male protagonist in these video’s(the rappers) are for the most part black men themselves but yet they surround themselves with fairer skin women.
-Hip hop acts as a form of fantasy, typically men brag, about their access to wealth, power, and women.
-In the fantasy that hip hop portrays women who are light skin, possess straighter to curly, and have racially ambiguous features are seen in high esteem.
+Let’s examine the media; one needs only to watch the typical hip-hop video and would be hard-pressed to find a black woman who possesses dark skin, typical African features, as well as natural hair.
+The male protagonists in these videos (the rappers) are, for the most part, black men themselves but yet they surround themselves with fairer-skinned women.
+Hip hop acts as a form of fantasy; typically, men brag about their access to wealth, power, and women.
+In the fantasy that hip hop portrays, women who are light-skinned, possess straighter to curly hair, and have racially ambiguous features are seen in high esteem.

 Is being black ugly?

-First and foremost we need to understand why do different groups humans look so varyingly different from each other.
-Before I get into this, I also want it to be known that humans share about 99.99% of our genetic code with each other regardless of “race”.
-Humanity as a species(anatomically modern) first originated 200,000 years ago somewhere in east Africa.
-Then around 50 thousand years ago bands of humans left Africa for Europe and Asia(Human reaching the Americas 15,00 years ago).
-That being said the first humans had to survive in very hot and arid condition of Africa.
-The sun provides humans with vitamin D, through ultraviolet radiation.
-Too much UVR and a person can develop skin cancer, a good protection from this is to have a lot of melanin, which translates into darker skin, to protect Humans from skin damage.
+First and foremost, we need to understand why different groups of humans appear so distinctly different from one another.
+Before I get into this, I also want it to be known that humans share about 99.99% of our genetic code with each other, regardless of “race”.
+Humanity as a species (anatomically modern) first originated approximately 200,000 years ago in East Africa.
+Then, around 50,000 years ago, bands of humans left Africa for Europe and Asia (Humans reaching the Americas 15,000 years ago).
+That being said, the first humans had to survive in the very hot and arid conditions of Africa.
+The sun provides humans with vitamin D through ultraviolet radiation.
+Too much UVR and a person can develop skin cancer.
+A good protection from this is to have a lot of melanin, which translates into darker skin, to protect Humans from skin damage.
 To project the tops of our heads, coarse and tightly bound hair was needed.
-To better expatriate sweat, broad facial features with larger surfaces tend to do a better a job.
+To better expatriate sweat, broad facial features with larger surfaces tend to do a better job.

 Black people in the United States as well as across Latin America.
 Embody a sense of inferiority in their appearance.
 This is why black women in America spend billions of dollars every year on hair straightening product as well as hair extensions(colloquially called weaves).
 The fact that women who are lighter in skin complexion and possess European physical features are considered more attractive by many black men.
 And why many black people will ridicule each other for possessing features that deemed to African, such darker skin(being called crispy, darker),thicker lips(bottom lip jocks), or coarser hair(nappy hair, bad hair as opposed to good hair which would be European).